2020PB/police-brutality/reports/Ohio.md

 ### Woman holding a sign is shot with rubber bullets | May 31st

-A woman standing alone holding a sign is shot with rubber bullets.
+A woman standing alone holding a sign at Broad and Grant is shot with rubber bullets.
 She falls to the ground and is carried away by other protesters.

 tags: less-lethal, protester, rubber-bullet, shoot

 id: oh-columbus-11

-geolocation:
+geolocation: 39.9632569,-82.9910614

 **Links**